CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (3) Conservation activities;

-(b) Account 4332, water services, shall be for expenditures related to the distribution of water;
+(b) Account 4332, “Water Services,” shall be for expenditures related to the distribution of water;

-(c) Account 4335, water treatment, shall be for expenditures related to the preservation and treatment of water and the costs of operating a water treatment facility;
+(c) Account 4335, “Water Treatment,” shall be for expenditures related to the preservation and treatment of water and the costs of operating a water treatment facility;

-(d) Account 4338, water conservation, shall be for expenditures related to water conservation programs or activities; and
+(d) Account 4338, “Water Conservation,” shall be for expenditures related to water conservation programs or activities; and

-(e) Account 4339, other water, shall be for expenditures related to other water activities not classified in (a) through (d) above.
+(e) Account 4339, “Other Water,” shall be for expenditures related to other water activities not classified in (a) through (d) above.

-Source. #6335, eff 9-24-96 (from Rev 1707); ss by #8179, eff 9-24-04
+Source. #6335, eff 9-24-96 (from Rev 1707); ss by #8179, eff 9-24-04; ss by #10214, eff 10-24-12; ss by #13489, eff 11-15-22 (see Revision Note at chapter heading for Rev 1700)

-Rev 1705.07 Function: Electric.
+Rev 1705.07 Electric.
 Expenditures related to either the generation of or sale of electricity by the municipality to customers shall be as follows:

 (1) The generation of electricity for resale;